nimiq/validators-api/README.md

 - `name` (optional): The name of the validator.
 If not specified, the address of the validator is used by default.
 - `description` (optional): A short description of your validator.
 - `website` (optional): The URL of your validator's website.
 - `icon` (optional): An SVG icon representing your pool, encoded in base64 format.
+By default identicon is used.
 It is preferred that the icon has the Nimiq hexagon shape.
 For reference, please check the bottom part of the 'Colors' section of our [Nimiq Style Guide on Figma](<https://www.figma.com/design/GU6cdS85S2v13QcdzW9v8Tav/NIMIQ-Style-Guide-(Oct-18)?node-id=0-1&node-type=canvas&t=mNoervj6Kgw0KhKL-0>).

 You can also checkout [JSON example](`./public/validators/.example.json`).